apache/doris/docs/en/docs/lakehouse/multi-catalog/hive.md

 4. Create role1 with the same name in doris, and assign role1 to user1, user1 will have the query authority of db1.table1.col1 and col2 at the same time

+5. The permissions of Admin and Root users are not controlled by Apache Ranger.

 ## Integrate with Kerberos